Baharen Phir Bhi Aayengi: Plot

 Jeetendra Gupta is a reporter working in a newspaper company in Calcutta, and lives with his older widowed sister, his niece and his best-friend Chunnilal.
 Jeetendra exposes dangerous working conditions in a mine owned by one of his employer's crooked creditors and consequently loses his job.
 Jeeten is out looking for another job when he comes across Sunita, who was about to commit suicide by jumping from the same train that night after a prank played by Vikram Verma.
 Jeeten prevents her from jumping and they take shelter in a hut nearby.
-They leave for their respective homes the next day after Sunita mistakenly thinks Jeeten's name was actually Chunnilal.
+They leave for their respective homes the next day after Sunita mistakenly thinks Jeeten's name was Chunnilal.
 When disaster strikes at the mine (as predicted by Jeeten), Amita, managing director of the newspaper and daughter of the paper's deceased founder realized her mistake and re-employs him as the editor of the newspaper.
 However, her interest in him is more than just journalism as she gradually starts developing feelings towards him.

 Meanwhile, Sunita has started developing feelings for Jeeten (who she thinks is Chunnilal) and writes him a letter asking him to meet her.
 Jeeten finally meets Sunita and reciprocates Sunita's feelings for him and they fall in love with each other.
 They keep dating for some time.
 On one weekend, Jeeten comes to Sunita's house only to realise that Amita is Sunita's older sister.